Navigation Home - AA-Fishing Lakes Fish

 Whether you're after largemouth, smallmouth, spotted, or redeye bass, North Carolina's diverse bass fishing opportunities provide something for every angler.
 From the large reservoirs to the remote mountain streams, the state offers a range of fishing experiences for both novice and experienced anglers.
 With its beautiful scenery, abundant fish populations, and a variety of bass species to target, North Carolina is a top destination for bass fishing enthusiasts.

-Bass Lakes In North Carolina
+Best Bass Fishing Lakes In North Carolina

 Find fishing water in NC and chances are you found an opportunity to catch some bass.
 All the major lakes in North Carolina have healthy populations of bass.
 These lakes include Apalachia Lake, Badin Lake, Belews Lake, Blewett Falls Lake, Buckhorn Reservoir, Chatuge Lake, Cheoah Lake, Falls Lake, Fontana Lake, Graham-Mebane Lake, Harris Lake, High Rock Lake, Hiwassee Lake, Hyco Lake, Jordan Lake, Kernersville Lake, Kerr Lake, King Mountain Reservoir, Lake Benson, Lake Cammack, Lake Crabtree, Lake Gaston, Lake Glenville, Lake Hickory, Lake Higgins, Lake James, Lake Mackintosh, Lake Mattamuskeet, Lake Nantahala, Lake Norman, Lake Rhodhiss, Lake Sutton, Lake Tillery, Lake Townsend, Lake Waccamaw, Lake Wheeler, Lake Wylie, Mayo Reservoir, Mountain Island Lake, Moss Lake, Phelps Lake, Randleman Lake, Roanoke Rapids Lake, Salem Lake, Santeetlah Lake, Shearon Harris Reservoir, Tar River Reservoir and W Kerr Scott Reservoir.